-'''

-C:\> "C:\Program Files\MySQL\MySQL Server 5.7\bin\mysqld" --console
+C:\> "C:\Program Files\MySQL\MySQL Server 8.0\bin\mysqld" --console

-'''

-For a server that includes InnoDB support, you should see the messages similar to those following as it starts (the path names and sizes may differ):
+You should see messages similar to those following as it starts (the path names and sizes may differ).
+The ready for connections messages indicate that the server is ready to service client connections.